mcjpedro/mcjpedro/README.md

 ### Welcome to my GitHub

 - Graduated in Electrical Engineering (UFSJ - Brazil)
-- PhD studant in Electrical Engineering (UFMG - Brazil)
+- PhD in Electrical Engineering (UFMG - Brazil)
-- Member of the Núcleo de Neurociências (Nucleus of Neuroscience - NNC - Brazil)
+- Post-doctoral associate at University of Minnesota (US)

 Please visit [the website](https://github.com/orgs/nnc-ufmg/repositories) for more information on projects I am involved in